 *This site contains affiliate links, which means I receive a commission when you buy.
 See my full disclosure.

-In Barcelona in May, days are sunny and warm with a pleasant breeze in the evenings.
-There are plenty of events and festivals like the Barcelona Beer Festival and the Primavera Sound music festival.
-It’s generally an exciting time to be outside.
-Families stay out later and enjoy their late-night dinners on a terrace.
+One of the most pleasant months to visit Barcelona is May.
+Days are sunny and warm with a cool breeze in the evenings, and there are plenty of events and festivals like the Barcelona Beer Festival and the Primavera Sound music festival.
+It’s generally an exciting time to spend outside.
+In Barcelona in May, families stay out later and enjoy their late-night dinners on a terrace.
 Every year, I see Barcelona start to buzz as the warm weather kicks in slowly.
 May is a good time to visit Barcelona!

 Why you should visit Barcelona in May